 Proper employee observations are the backbone of a successful BBS program.
 It is critical they are completed correctly and are a welcome part of the workplace.

 You want to make sure your safety observations are done frequently.
 This will help employees accept them a regular occurrence as well as ensure you have enough data to make informed decisions.

-Frequent observations are also a good way to communicate to employees they will not be punished for at behaviors assessed to be high risk.
+Frequent observations are also a good way to communicate to employees they will not be punished for behaviors assessed to be high risk.
 While you want to eliminate these behaviors, punishing employees for their mistakes only encourages them to keep those behaviors hidden, rather than correct them.

-Instead you want to facilitate employee participation in reporting safety observations, both good and bad.
-Encouraging employee observations not only grows safety cultures in the workplace, but also helps ensure the success of your BBS program.
+Instead, you want to facilitate employee participation in reporting safety observations, both good and bad.
+Encouraging employee observations not only grows safety cultures in the workplace but also helps ensure the success of your BBS program.

-However the best way to encourage employees to report safety observations is to make it easy for them to do so.
+However, the best way to encourage employees to report safety observations is to make it easy for them to do so.
 That’s why it’s recommended to invest in a behavior based safety software system to simply the safety observation process.

 Software ensures safety reports are filled out consistently, and capturing the required data while minimizing room for user error.
 Software that comes with a mobile app will give employees the option to perform observations at work with their mobile devices.
-Such EHS mobile apps will be able to work offline, without internet connection, in case employees are out in the field.
-More importantly, using software to complete an observation report will be quicker than pen and paper, meaning they will be less intrusive during the work day.
+Such EHS mobile apps will be able to work offline, without an internet connection, in case employees are out in the field.
+More importantly, using software to complete an observation report will be quicker than pen and paper, meaning they will be less intrusive during the workday.

 While encouraging employees to conduct observations is a key factor to a successful behavior based safety program, it is not the only one.